FAQs and Key Information

 Can you care for people living with dementia?

 Hallmark Care Homes is a member of the Dementia Action Alliance, is signed up to the national Dementia Pledge and is actively involved in research projects to improve standards of dementia care.
-Our specialist dementia care teams receive ongoing training to make sure they have the communication and observational skills vital for optimum care.
+Our recently launched, comprehensive strategy outlines exactly how we deliver the highest levels of dementia care to all residents.
+To find out more you can download a summary of the strategy here.

 Click here to find out if your nearest care home can care for those living with dementia.